abdallahy271/my-portfolio/README.md

-# My Portfolio
+# Yusuf's SPS Portfolio

-This repo contains the projects you'll work on throughout SPS.
+This repo contains the projects I'll work on throughout SPS.

 To get started: